gov-cy/staging-govcy-design-system-docs/src/components/cookie_banner.md

 </div>
 ```

-The link 'Adjust cookies' should lead to the ==cookies page== where the user can adjust the cookies.
+The link 'Adjust cookies' should lead to the [cookies page](../../patterns/cookies_pages/) where the user can adjust the cookies.

 Once the user has accepted or rejected cookies, the cookie banner should: